BDJS0033/Weather_Dashboard/README.md

 ## Description
 ________

-This weeks challenge is to build a Weather Dashboard that retrieves data from a weather API to
+This weeks challenge is to build a Weather Dashboard that retrieves data from a Open Weather API to track the current weather and 5 Day Forecast of a City.

 ## User Story